Stronghold (series): Stronghold: Definitive Edition

 On 7 November 2023, Stronghold: Definitive Edition was released.
 It upgraded and modernized the original Stronghold game from 2001.
 Two additional DLCs were eventually released for the game as well.
 Roughly a year later, it was reported that the game sold over 500,000 copies.

 Stronghold Castles

 In late 2024, Firefly Studios released Stronghold Castles for iOS and Android platforms.
 It became the first mobile-oriented title in the Stronghold franchise.
 The game was ultimately unsuccessful as it was later reported that the game had only generated a few thousand dollars in revenue.

 Stronghold Crusader: Definitive Edition

 In January 2025, Firefly announced Stronghold Crusader: Definitive Edition, essentially a remaster of the original Stronghold: Crusader from 2002.
 In addition to updated graphics and interface tweaks, new additions were announced as well, such as new AI characters, additional co-op modes for multiplayer, larger map sizes, and new in-game units.
 It was released on 15 July 2025.

-Future titles
+Stronghold 4

 On 24 June 2022, Firefly Studios announced the development of a new Stronghold title based on Unreal Engine 5.
-The game is currently in pre-production.
+On 7 June 2026, the game was announced under the title Stronghold 4.
+The game is scheduled to release on Microsoft Windows via Steam in 2026.
+A demo of the game launched on 23 June the same year.